-Kumara, formerly coached by reputed sprint coach Sunil Gunawardena produced outstanding performances after he came under the tutelage of Vimukthi de Soysa who was known largely as a boxing coach.
-Vinoj Suranjaya, who broke the longstanding national record of Sugath Thilakaratne and emerging sprinter Nirmali Madushika who also excelled at athletics championships last year are coached by Vimukthi de Soysa as of now.
+Kumara, formerly coached by reputed sprint coach Sunil Gunawardena produced outstanding performances after he came under Vimukthi de Soysa, mainly known as a boxing coach.
+Vinoj Suranjaya, who broke the longstanding national record of Sugath Thilakaratne, and emerging sprinter Nirmali Madushika who also excelled at athletics championships last year, is coached by Vimukthi de Soysa as of now.

 Kenya-born Rio marathon silver medal winner banned that’s #4 for Bahrain

 Paris – Kenyan-born Bahraini Eunice Jepkirui Kirwa, who won marathon silver at the Rio Olympics in 2016, has been suspended for four years for doping, the Athletics Integrity Unit (AIU) announced on Monday.